SOUTHERN WILD SENNA

 This native perennial plant grows to 6 feet tall.
 It has alternate, pinnately compound leaves.
 There are 6-8 pairs of leaflets, which are oblong or elliptic (B,F).
 At the base of the leaf stalk (petiole) a single, brown gland can be seen (D).
 The showy yellow flowers have 5 irregularly spaced petals and stamens with prominent brown tips (A).
 The long, curved, segmented pods up to 5 inches long often persist on the plant through the winter (C,E).

 A plant of open woods and prairies, it is rare at Fontenelle Forest with only a single floodplain occurrence to date.
-It has not been seen at Neale Woods.
+It is also rare at Neale Woods at the site of an old garden near entrance kiosk where it likely was planted.
 Flowering occurs in July and August.

 Wild Senna is a host plant for the caterpillar of the Cloudless Sulphur butterfly.